Step 1: Complete your American Sign Language (ASL) certificate program

-The program includes a practicum.
+The program includes a practicum experience.
 Prior to the practicum requirement, students must be eligible for clearance through the Federal Criminal History Record (ACT114), Pennsylvania State Police Criminal History Check (ACT34), Pennsylvania Public Welfare Child Abuse History Clearance Act (ACT151) and meet local requirements of the practicum placement site.
 CCAC's utilizes a Certified Background third-party to manage these required documents.
 Practicum sites should be based on whether or not you plan to be a community interpreter (and have a Bachelor's degree) or an educational interpreter.
 Although the program is an evening one, practicum experiences may need to be during the day during typical work hours as schools and businesses often operate during day hours.
 You will work with your practicum supervisor to locate an appropriate work site.

 ITP Credit Associate Degree